aclemons/osgi-launcher/README.md

 # README

-This project's goal is to create a simpler, reuseable OSGi launcher.
+This project's goal is to create a simple, reuseable OSGi launcher.
 It should be useable as a standalone runtime or to launch an embedded runtime inside a WAR file.

-The source code for this project was originally forked from the main subproject of the Apache Felix SVN repository at revision 1740200.
+The source code for this project was originally forked from the 'main' subproject of the Apache Felix SVN repository at revision [1740200](https://svn.apache.org/repos/asf/felix/trunk/main/?p=1740200).

 The initial idea came from [FELIX-3195](https://issues.apache.org/jira/browse/FELIX-3195) which has still not been submitted upstream.

 The launcher should be able to start an osgi runtime with felix or equinox.
+(Possibly knopflerfish later)

 ## Configuration